 Gerhard Berger has said “I am very happy that I can support Didi, who has committed himself to Formula 1 with so much dedication with the reorganisation of the team and in this process to make use of my knowledge so effectively.”

-Mark Webber breaks leg in cycling accident
+Mark Webber in Montreal

 Red Bull Racing’s first driver, Mark Webber, has broken his leg in a cycling accident whilst taking part in his own charity event, The Mark Webber Pure Tasmania Challenge.